PharmaCielo Announces TSX Venture Listing and Provides Corporate Update

 Cultivation Operations

-PharmaCielo currently has approximately 5.3 hectares of open-air greenhouse (~570,487 feet[2]) under active cultivation, and plans to steadily increase this area with a goal of cultivating approximately 20 hectares (~2.15 million feet[2]), by the end of 2019 to meet expected immediate demand.
-PharmaCielo has approximately 139 hectares (~15 million feet[2])[3] of total current cultivation capacity.
+PharmaCielo currently has approximately 5.3 hectares of open-air greenhouse (~570,487 feet2) under active cultivation, and plans to steadily increase this area with a goal of cultivating approximately 20 hectares (~2.15 million feet2), by the end of 2019 to meet expected immediate demand.
+PharmaCielo has approximately 139 hectares (~15 million feet2)3 of total current cultivation capacity.

 Construction of industrial cultivation facilities within or adjacent to indigenous communities will commence in partnership in 2019, as PharmaCielo confirms its leadership in fulfilling licensed producer regulatory obligations to source 10% of production from rural and indigenous communities.